q19316/Pytorch-Attention-RNN-for-SVHN/README.md

 You can also generalize this method to other OCR tasks such as license plate recognition or text transcription.

-Here are some transcripts generated on _test_ images:
+Here are some attention and transcripts generated on _test_ images:

 ![](./img/Figure_1.png)